 Zoning By-law Map

-Please Note: In any situation where the official printed publication of the City of Greater Sudbury differ from the text or maps presented on this website, the official printed publication shall take precedence.
+Please Note: In any situation where the official printed publication of the City of Greater Sudbury differ from the text presented on this website, the official printed publication shall take precedence.